Insurance for businesses

-In Switzerland, companies must protect themselves against various risks by subscribing suitable insurance.
-Some are mandatory, others are optional but highly recommended.
-Here is an overview of the essential insurances for Swiss companies, including legal obligations and optional options to ensure their sustainability.
+In Switzerland, businesses must protect themselves against various risks by purchasing appropriate insurance.
+Some are mandatory, while others are optional but highly recommended.
+Here's an overview of essential insurance policies for Swiss businesses, including legal requirements and optional options to ensure their long-term viability.

 Compulsory social insurance

-Every employer in Switzerland is required to take out social insurance to protect their employees.
-These insurances include AHV, IV, APG, unemployment insurance, family allowances, occupational pensions and accident insurance.
+Every employer in Switzerland is required to subscribe to social insurance to protect their employees.
+These insurances include AHV (Old Age and Survivors' Insurance), IV (Individual Disability Insurance), APG (Agency for General Incapacity), unemployment insurance, family allowances, occupational pension plans, and accident insurance.

 Old-age and survivors' insurance (AVS), Disability insurance (AI) and Loss of earnings allowances (APG)